NadezhdaTerenteva/mesto/README.md

 ## Project-links

-Design draft can be seen under the links in [Figma](https://www.figma.com/file/2cn9N9jSkmxD84oJik7xL7/JavaScript.-Sprint-4?node-id=0%3A1)
+Design draft can be seen under the link in [Figma](https://www.figma.com/file/2cn9N9jSkmxD84oJik7xL7/JavaScript.-Sprint-4?node-id=0%3A1)